pesto-students/p5-darvin-Akshata-Ambi/Week-1/README.md

-A browser is a software application used to locate, retrieve and display content on the World Wide Web, including Web pages, images, video and other files.
+#### A browser is a software application used to locate, retrieve and display content on the World Wide Web, including Web pages, images, video and other files.
 As a client/server model, the browser is the client run on a computer that contacts the Web server and requests information.
-The Web server sends the information back to the Web browser which displays the results on the computer or other Internet-enabled device that supports a browser.
+The Web server sends the information back to the Web browser which displays the results on the computer or other
+Internet-enabled device that supports a browser.

+### When user enters URL into browser it goes through series of steps:

+### 1.You enter a URL into a web browser
+### 2.The browser looks up the IP address for the domain name via DNS
+### 3.The browser sends a HTTP request to the server
+### 4.The server sends back a HTTP response
+### 5.The browser begins rendering the HTML
+### 6.The browser sends requests for additional objects embedded in HTML (images, css, JavaScript) and repeats steps 3-5.
+### 7.Once the page is loaded, the browser sends further async requests as needed.

  # Components of web browser